On a Microscopic Representation of Space-Time III: Introduction

-As the main step, based on several observations, we've introduced {\it only one physical assumption}: We want to understand this compact SU(4) symmetry, although mathematically represented as an {\it exact} symmetry, physically as a 'nonrelativistic' (or 'low energy') {\it approximative} limit of an appropriate relativistic description, so we use compact SU(4) as a (physical) approximation or 'effective' description only in order to use its well-established rep theory of compact Lie groups.
-With respect to the spectrum, we have to group 'particles' and 'resonances', so consequently we break the (noncompact and compact) $A_{3}$ symmetry further by spontaneous symmetry breaking with the Wigner-Weyl realized compact (maximal) subgroup USp(4) and other mechanisms later on.
-So in \cite{dahm:MRST2} we have continued this discussion (see also \cite{dahm:MRST1} and references) by presenting some more aspects with emphasis on spontaneously (and later explicitly) broken symmetries and some evidence to relate usual/standard quantum field theory to a background in projective and especially line geometry.
-Please note once more, that this discussion is {\it not} restricted to the old (and sometimes simple) spin/isospin hadron interpretation of the reps (see e.g. \cite{bjoedrell}) but holds for {\it all} theoretical descriptions based on the Dirac (Clifford) algebra due to its isomorphism\footnote{We have addressed the problem already that there are various compact low-dimensional symmetry groups which occur automatically in this context.
-So there is a priori {\it no need} to introduce manually (and additionally) further degrees of freedom based on such compact groups by hand like in gauge or Yang-Mills approaches.
-It is more important to gain and to exercise control over the respective (physical) field interpretations {\cite{dahm:QTS7}} introduced already into the Dirac algebra.} with SU$*$(4).
+As the main step, based on several observations, we've introduced {\it only one physical assumption}: We want to understand this compact SU(4) symmetry, although mathematically represented as an {\it exact} symmetry, physically as a 'nonrelativistic' (or 'low energy') {\it approximative} limit of an appropriate relativistic description in terms of SU$*$(4) $\cong$ Sl(2,$\mathbb{H}$), so we use compact SU(4) as a (physical) approximation or 'effective' description only in order to use its well-established rep theory of compact Lie groups.
+With respect to the spectrum, we have to group 'particles' and 'resonances', so consequently we break the (noncompact and compact) symmetry of SU$*$(4) and SU(4), respectively, further by spontaneous symmetry breaking with respect to the Wigner-Weyl realized compact (maximal) subgroup USp(4) and other mechanisms later on.
+So in \cite{dahm:MRST2}, we have continued this discussion (see also \cite{dahm:MRST1} and references) by presenting some more aspects with emphasis on spontaneously (and later explicitly) broken symmetries and some evidence to relate usual/standard quantum field theory to a background in projective and especially line geometry.
+In general, by the Lie group/algebra considerations in terms of symmetric spaces, so far we have obtained the three reduction chains

+on complex and quaternionic spaces, respectively (\cite{dahm:MRST1} and references).
+The physical interpretation, however, has to be worked out step by step, and separately per chain.
+With respect to the first 'quotients' of all three chains, as a first approach due to the concept of spontaneous symmetry breaking and the occurrence of related 'Goldstone' bosons, we've focused on the 5-dim coset space given by